karlh001/defiant-fg/man/docs/errors.md

 	missing: /path/to/file.PNG

 The file is no longer present.
 It may have been deleted, moved or renamed.
 If you moved or renamed, the old file meta data will persist in the database.

+## Logging

+	error: Could not create log file

+FG was not able to write to the directory. `/path/to/files/dfg.log`